ryan-leung/PHYS4650_Python_Tutorial/installing-on-linux.md

 ### From Anaconda repository
 1. Download Anaconda installer for Linux from here: https://repo.continuum.io/archive/ using ``wget`` or from the browser.
-2. If you choose to use wget, check the latest version ``X.X.X``, open up a terminal and replace the X.X.X with the latest version.
+2. If you choose to use ``wget``, check the latest version ``X.X.X``, open up a terminal and replace the X.X.X with the latest version.
 3. For Python 2.7 :
 ``wget http://repo.continuum.io/archive/Anaconda2-X.X.X-Linux-x86_64.sh``
 4. for Python 3.x: